-Students interested in education at Swarthmore may 1) design an honors or course special major in Educational Studies and another discipline; 2) minor in Educational Studies in the course or honors programs; and/or 3) pursue elementary or secondary teacher certification.
+Students interested in education at Swarthmore may 1) complete a course major or minor in educational studies; 2) design an honors or course special major in educational studies and another discipline; and/or 3) pursue elementary or secondary teacher certification.
 Research and fieldwork are distinctive components of all of these options.

 Research Opportunities and Experiences